 - tissue-typing reagents.

-You can also import special packaging needed for the transport of these goods or solvents and accessories needed for their use free from the payment of duty.
+- Special packaging needed for the transport of these goods or solvents and accessories needed for their use.

 What rules apply to the relief?